Verta-IT/ThemeWPF/README.md

 </Application.Resources>
 ```

-For the example of the full 'ThemeManager' implementation see: [LINK](https://github.com/Verta-IT/ThemeWPF/blob/main/Source/VertaIT.ThemeWPF/ViewModels/ThemeCollectionViewModel.cs)
+For the example of the full [ThemeManager](https://github.com/Verta-IT/ThemeWPF/blob/main/Source/VertaIT.ThemeWPF/Themes/ThemeManager.cs) implementation see: [LINK](https://github.com/Verta-IT/ThemeWPF/blob/main/Source/VertaIT.ThemeWPF/ViewModels/ThemeCollectionViewModel.cs)

 Some controls (such as Window) require an explict assigment of the style and they are listed above in this document under the theme description.
 Use DynamicResource when you want to change theme in a run time and assigned resoruce key exists in this theme.

 ## Create your own theme

 To create a new theme just copy one of the existing and pase it next to the others.
 Change the name of the file and add a new member with **ResourceUriPathAttribute** attribute (pass correct URI to the attribue constructor) to the enum that contains your themes.
 In the new theme change colors placed on the top of the document or/and templates of the controls.
-That's it, the new theme was added and can be selected by **ThemeManager** class.
+That's it, the new theme was added and can be selected by [ThemeManager](https://github.com/Verta-IT/ThemeWPF/blob/main/Source/VertaIT.ThemeWPF/Themes/ThemeManager.cs) class.